ckattner/bumblebee/README.md

 [![Build Status](https://travis-ci.org/bluemarblepayroll/bumblebee.svg?branch=master)](https://travis-ci.org/bluemarblepayroll/bumblebee)

-Higher level languages, such as Ruby, make interacting with CSVs trivial.
-Even so, this library provides a very simple object/csv mapper that allows you to fully interact with CSVs in a declarative way.
+Higher level languages, such as Ruby, make interacting with CSV (Comma Separated Values) files trivial.
+Even so, this library provides a very simple object/CSV mapper that allows you to fully interact with CSV's in a declarative way.
 Locking in common patterns, even in higher level languages, is important in large codebases.
-Using a library such as this will help ensure standardization around CSV interaction.
+Using a library, such as this, will help ensure standardization around CSV interaction.

-There are situations where this may not be appropriate.
-This library is not meant to be extremely performant given large files and/or datasets.
-This library shines with CSV and/or data-sets of less than 100,000 records (approx.)
+However, there are situations where this level of abstraciton may not be appropriate.
+For example, this library is not meant to be extremely performant given large files and/or datasets.
+This library shines with CSV and/or data-sets of less than 100,000 records (approx).

 ## Installation